cathiele/rpngo/README.md

   and do not know what kind of programs the user will send your way `:)`

 In classic C/C++, all 4 of these are explicitly user controlled.
-In many embedded applications, heap memory can be avoided entirely.
+In many embedded applications heap memory can be avoided entirely.
 In cases where it is needed, the `malloc()` and `new` calls can return a null pointer if they fail, giving the program more options than just crashing.